 Title Boxing Club offers month to month or annual memberships (lowest monthly rate).
 Not ready to commit?
 Your first workout is free!

-The workout.
-Each class begins with a warm up consisting of trainer-led shadow boxing, cardio drills and stretching.
+Each class begins with a warm-up consisting of trainer-led shadow boxing, cardio drills and stretching.
 Then you’ll move into three-minute rounds of boxing where your trainer will lead you through a series of punches and kicks on the 100-pound heavy bag.
 We’re talking jabs, crosses, hooks and uppercut combinations.
 Then finish your workout with a variety of exercises all targeting your abdominals and core.

-Bonus: Rumble – Interested in boxing, but don’t want to venture out of DC – you’re in luck because Rumble is coming to M Street this fall.
-Rumble is a boutique studio that’s guaranteed to shake things up.
+Bonus: Rumble – Interested in boxing, but don’t want to venture out of DC – you’re in luck because Rumble is here! on M St. Rumble is a boutique studio that’s guaranteed to shake things up.
 Similar to Soul Cycle, Rumble is a subsidiary of the luxury fitness company, Equinox.
 They opened their first studio in New York in January 2017 and expanded in the same year.
 A workout will cost you upwards of $30 per class, but with that you get a top of the line boxing experience, custom curated mixes by DJ’s that you’ll only hear at Rumble and much more.

 F45 is exactly what it sounds like (kind of?) – functional training delivered in a 45 minute class format.
 This killer workout combines elements of high-intensity interval training (HIIT), circuit training and functional training.